MikeTaylor/firefly/doc/folio-app-metadata.md

 ## Open issues

 * There is some duplication in the high-level fields (`name`, `version`, etc.) of what is found in the Node package file for the UI module.
 This is probably inevitable, as we will in general need to give different information here, especially for complex apps like ERM which contain multiple UI apps.
-* How do we specify what is required and what is optional?
 * Is a linear list of elements enough, or do we need to express dependencies somehow?
 * How will these dependencies, if we add them, play in with those expressed by `okapiInterfaces` in Stripes modules?
 * How do the `package` and `repository` fields interact, and would a single `url` fields be better?
 (In the example above, we use the former for the UI module and the latter for the backend module).